apache/druid/docs/querying/sql-query-context.md

 ## Set the query context

-You can configure query context parameters in the `context` object or as part of the `query` string with [`SET` statements](./sql.md#set-statements) if using the [JSON API](../api-reference/sql-api.md) or as a [connection properties object](../api-reference/sql-jdbc.md) when using JDBC.
+How query context parameters are set differs depending on whether you are using the [JSON API](../api-reference/sql-api.md) or [JDBC](../api-reference/sql-jdbc.md).

-The following example shows how to set a query context parameter using the JSON API:
+### Set the query context when using JSON API
+When using the JSON API, you can configure query context parameters in the `context` object of the request.

+For example:

 ```
 {